lucashillebrandt/blubrry-php-sdk/README.md

 Then, you will have to retrieve a Refresh token for this user:

 ### - getRefresh
-Description: List Programs from Blubrry.
+Description: Gets Access and Refresh token from Blubrry API.

 Parameters  | Description | Type | Optional
 ----------  | ----------- | -    |--------